 .

 A qualitative analysis of the efficiency of multiple separation stages shows that typically there is a decrease in the amount of an element separated per step.
-This is caused by the decreasing amount and proportion of the specific element which is present to be separated from the solution, see Figure 7.
+This is caused by the decreasing amount and proportion of the specific element which is present to be separated from the solution, see Fig 7.
 The figure has to be seen as illustrative example of the extent of the problem as the rate of decrease of the underlying exponential function, and hence the number of steps required for the required separation, is determined by the separation factor.
 However, this kind of asymptotic behaviour describes the challenge presented to the currently used reprocessing technology, which aims for very high separation factors up to 99.9%.
 In this scheme the last share is the lowest which will be separated and the effort to perform this last step is the highest due to the very low concentration of the target element.
 Thus any improvement of the overall separation factor becomes more costly the closer the result should be to 100%.
 The finally achieved separation factor per step is formed out of different variables of the process like:

 the theoretical achievable separation factor